Create a new Shopping List only in response to a meaningful user action, rather than preemptively. Recommended scenarios:

 /**

-* Optional: Add initial text line items (like notes) (required if no lineItems).
+* Optional: Add initial text line items, such as notes (required if no lineItems).

 * @type {TextLineItemDraft[] | undefined}